What Is IR35 And Does It Apply To You? | Checkatrade

 Start saving

-If you are providing your services through a limited company, HMRC needs to be fully aware of the relationship through which you are carrying out the work.
+If you are providing your services through a limited company, HMRC needs to be fully aware of it.
 This is to make sure you’re not using the limited company to disguise the relationship between an employer and employee.

-• It’s important to note that IR35 criteria are measured against the role, not the individual.
-Therefore your IR35 status (whether you’re inside or outside IR35), can change from contract to contract.
+It’s important to note that criteria are measured against the role, not the individual.
+Therefore, your IR35 status (whether you’re inside or outside IR35), can change from contract to contract.

 IR35 status can be checked using this IR35 calculator.
-This will come in handy to check the IR35 status of a contract assignment, whether you’re a contractor, an employer, or a recruitment agency.
+This comes in handy when checking the status of a contract assignment, whether you’re a contractor, employer, or recruitment agency.

 As a business hiring contractors, it is your responsibility to determine the IR35 status of the contractors you hire.

-You will need to issue your contractors with a Status Determination Statement that clarifies their IR35 status (inside or outside IR35) and an explanation of why.
+You will need to issue your contractors with a Status Determination Statement that clarifies their status and an explanation of why.
+And don’t let the lingo get in your way – read our guide to understanding tax and accounting jargon for more.

 Getting to grips with IR3